instadw/instadwell-blog/_posts/2025-11-11-best-co-living-spaces-for-students-in-australia.md

 ---
-title: Best Co-Living Spaces for Students in Australia
+title: "Best Co-Living Spaces for Students in Australia"
-description: Discover the top co-living spaces for students in Australia, affordable, community-focused housing options near campuses in Sydney, Melbourne, and more. image:/assets/images/best-co-living-spaces-for-students-in-australia.webp
+description: "Discover the top co-living spaces for students in Australia, affordable, community-focused housing options near campuses in Sydney, Melbourne, and more."
+image: "/assets/images/best-co-living-spaces-for-students-in-australia.webp"
 layout: post
 permalink: /:title
 author: Sanchit